deeppavlov/AutoIntent/docs/source/guides/search_space_configuration.rst

 Yaml Format
 -----------

 YAML (YAML Ain't Markup Language) is a human-readable data serialization standard that is often used for configuration files and data exchange between languages with different data structures.
-It serves for similar purposes as JSON but much easier to read.
+It serves similar purposes as JSON but is much easier to read.

-Here's example yaml file:
+Here's an example YAML file:

 .. code-block:: yaml